I am a Professor at the Munk

 Research Cluster on Comparative Inequality and Inclusion at

-University of Toronto's Global Educator Award, and have served
+Toronto's Global Educator Award, and have been

-as Scholar-in-Residence for Holocaust Education Week.
+Scholar-in-Residence for Holocaust Education Week.